 Is responsible for co-ordinating social functions throughout the year for the Squash Section.

-The Squash Committee Roles are elected each year (where relevant) at the Squash Section AGM.
+The Squash Committee Roles are elected each year at the Squash Section AGM.

 The Squash Committee Members may establish sub-committees to support the fulfilment of their duties.
 Sub-committees should aim to be representative of the membership and possess the requisite experience and capabilities to fulfil the requirements.
 Sub-committees must report back to the responsible Squash Committee Member for approval on decisions, and matters affecting Squash Section rules must be brought to the Squash Committee for a decision.

-Any casual vacancy occurring in the Squash Committee whether by resignation or otherwise may be filled by the Squash Committee, and the Member so appointed shall be subject to the same regulations until retirement as the elected/electable Member whose place they are appointed to fill.

 GENERAL MEETINGS

-The Section is obliged to hold an AGM in January of each year.
+The Section is obliged to hold an AGM each year.

 Members of the Squash Committee will be elected annually at the AGM.

-Other members may be co-opted on to the Squash Committee during the year, but are not eligible to vote unless they are elected by the membership of the Section.
+Other members may be co-opted on to the Squash Committee during the year but are not eligible to vote unless they are elected by the membership of the Section.

-Squash Section Extraordinary General Meetings (EGM) may be convened by 1) a consensus decision of the Squash Committee, or 2) by any member of the Section upon presentation of a petition signed by at least 10% of the eligible-to-vote Squash Section Membership (paid-up members, of 18 years and older), stating the purpose for which the meeting is required and the resolutions proposed to the Squash Section.
+Squash Section Extraordinary General Meetings (EGM) may be convened by 1) a consensus decision of the Squash Committee, or 2) by any member of the Section upon presentation of a petition signed by at least 10% of the eligible-to-vote Squash Section Membership (paid-up members, of 18 years and older), or 15 members, whichever is the greater, stating the purpose for which the meeting is required and the resolutions proposed to the Squash Section.

 Notification of the date of the AGM or of an EGM must be sent to all members of the Section at least twenty-one (21) days in advance.

 Nominations for Squash Committee members together with any other business, issues for debate or resolutions must be submitted in writing with the signatures of the proposer and seconder to the Section at least fifteen (15) days before the AGM or EGM.
-Any such Nominations, business, issues or resolutions shall be advertised to all Squash and Club members by email and on the Section Noticeboard at least ten (10) days before the AGM or EGM.
+Nominations, business, issues or resolutions shall be advertised to all Squash and Club members by email and on the Section Noticeboard at least ten (10) days before the AGM or EGM.

-The quorum at the EGM shall be 10 persons.
+The quorum at an EGM shall be 10 persons.

 The quorum at the AGM shall be 10 persons.